TokenEngineeringCommunity/website/docs/academy-welcome.md

 **Skills:** Data Analysis, Python, Math & Statistics, cadCAD, and/or tokenSPICE most welcome, but not mandatory
 **Format:** online/live

 **Registration:** Registrations are closed now - we've selected all community researchers for this program.
-All work sessions are open for anyone interested - [join our Discord](https://discord.gg/ywNHXzNBfk) to follow the discussion!
+➡️  **Final Presentations:** Thursday, Feb 24, 2022 - 4:00pm UTC - [Add to your calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=NDk2amxvZTlobWppa3FrZTFqZm8yaHFlMGYgY192b2F1ZmhvOWF2MmYyN2ZmamcwMXIwNnZkOEBn&tmsrc=c_voaufho9av2f27ffjg01r06vd8%40group.calendar.google.com)

 ## DAO Rewards Systems Assemblage

 _*A full day of talks, discussions and workshops on DAO Rewards Systems - presented by the [Governauts](https://twitter.com/GovernanceDAO), [The DAOist](https://www.thedaoist.co/) and TE Academy!*_

 The DAO Rewards Systems Assemblage took place on Dec 10, 2021.
-Watch the recording of the event at our [YouTube Channel](https://youtu.be/wndDaI-eNgc)!
+➡️ Watch the recording of the event at our [YouTube Channel](https://youtu.be/wndDaI-eNgc)!

 Our agenda:
 - Defining Success and measuring value add in DAOs